BrunoASMauricio/ProjectBase/README.md

 ## TODO

 - [ ] Figure out why loading takes so much time
+- [ ] Add abstraction similar to menu, but for multiple choice stuff (i.e. executable/test/project/single repo to manage operations)
-- [ ] Separate loading from setup (loading loads the repos internally, setup forces a load and runs setup commands)
+- [X] Separate loading from setup (loading loads the repos internally, setup forces a load and runs setup commands)
 - [ ] Add some statistics (i.e. baregit vs direct clone sizes and time delta between first and second project setups)
 - [ ] Find a way to identify repositories without using URLs (different URLs can point to the same repo) Use the X commit of the default branch?